 Later that night, the students watched the Toronto Raptors take on the Utah Jazz in the first ‘Welcome Toronto’ night, in collaboration with OVO and the Raptors.
 Before the game, they were met by Masai Ujiri who shared heartfelt and welcoming thoughts before taking a group photo at centre court.

-vietnamese dating websites Day 2: The fun continues!
+bitshares business alliance Day 2: The fun continues!

 Saturday morning began at the Science Discovery Zone at Ryerson University.
 Third and Fifth year biochemistry students amazed the class with various experiments and demonstrations.
 They used science to make their own ice cream, and turned pennies from bronze to silver and gold.
 Students then learned the mechanics of Virtual Reality, and even had the opportunity to test out a number of VR scenarios themselves!

 The afternoon was all about visiting Toronto hottest tour spots.
 After a photo-op in front of the infamous Canada sign, the students made their way up the speedy elevator ride of the CN Tower.
 The brisk winds didn’t stop them from enjoying the full 360 tour over 1,400 feet above the city.
 After that, the students made their way over to Ripley’s Aquarium.
 They were amazed by all the unique sea creatures and beautiful colours and imagery found in the aquarium.
 They strolled in awe throughout the Rainbow Reef, Ray Bay, and Planet Jellies, just to name a few.

 Day two culminated in a team dinner and night walk in the city.
 They explored Dundas Square and Toronto’s Chinatown.
 They also took in their first commuter experience by riding the TTC subway line!

 buy raiblocks instantly in usa Day Three: Time flies when you’re having fun!